 Media and Journalism

-Balkan, Slavic and Eastern Studies
+Balkan, Slavic and Oriental Studies

-TEI of Librarianship and Archives
+TEI of Library and Archive Studies

-Archive and sort archival material.
+Archiving and classification of archival material.

-Introduction to an online database.
+Introduction to an electronic online database.

 Participation in the organization of events, secretarial support.